THE CITY UNIVERSITY OF NEW YORK

 iii.
 Public Safety is notified in advance by Human Resources and Student Affairs when they are meeting with a particular student or employee that they believe may present a higher risk of confrontation.

 iv.
-Public Safety conducts lighting surveys of every outdoor fixture on our 204 acre campus and reports results to Building and Grounds for timely repair.
+Public Safety conducts lighting surveys of every outdoor fixture on our 204 acre campus and reports results to Building and Grounds for repair.

 v.
 Customer Management System (One-Stop Service Center) similar to the system used by the Department of Motor Vehicles was added to student services hub.